JithLord/BlackOutPoetry/README.md

 This works only for **WINDOWS**, Linux support coming soon
 ## How to use
 Run the main.py file
+Note that since each character is stored in 2 pixels.
+The number of characters that can be encoded is reduced to 1/3rd of product of image dimensions.
+The characters also includes spaces.

 ### Functionality completed
 - [x] Encode text within Images